 The average GRE General Test scores of incoming students enrolled for the last three years were:

-All international applicants (except those noted below) are required to submit a valid TOEFLiBT score to demonstrate spoken English proficiency.
+All non-native English-speaking applicants (except those noted below) are required to submit a valid TOEFLiBT or IELTS scores to demonstrate spoken English proficiency.
+Please see here for the Graduate School's requirement to TA, Policy 5.2: Conditions of Appointment for TAs who are not Native Speakers of English – UW Graduate School.
 The scores noted below meet the UW language requirement for international teaching assistants:

-- 26 on the speaking portion of the TOEFLiBT, or
+- 26 on the speaking section of the TOEFLiBT, or

-The following international applicants are NOT REQUIRED to take a language test to demonstrate spoken English proficiency:
+The following non-native English-speaking applicant are NOT REQUIRED to take a language test to demonstrate spoken English proficiency:

-- International applicants who have pursued and completed, or will complete before starting the graduate program, a 4-year bachelors degree at a regionally accredited US institution.
-This exemption does not apply to applicants who have completed, or will complete, only a masters degree at a US institution, nor does it apply to students who completed only part of a bachelors degree in the US after transferring from an international university.
+- International applicants who have pursued and completed, or will complete before starting the graduate program, a 4-year bachelor's degree at a regionally accredited US institution; or who hold (or will complete) a bachelor’s degree from an institution in Australia, the Bahamas, Canada, Ireland, Jamaica, Kenya, New Zealand, Singapore, Trinidad and Tobago, or the United Kingdom, where English is the medium of instruction.
+This exemption does not apply to applicants who have completed, or will complete, only a master's degree at a US institution, nor does it apply to students who completed only part of a bachelor's degree in the US after transferring from an international university.

 For information about admission procedures and application forms, read the Admission Procedures and Forms page.